onlythenaive/DesignPatterns/README.md

 Design Patterns
 ===============

 Practice project based on the Gang of Four book "Design Patterns.
-Elements of Reusable Code"
+Elements of Reusable Code".